Vashishtha Narayan Singh: Early life and career

 Singh was born on 2 April 1946 to Lal Bahadur Singh, a police constable, and Lahaso Devi in the Basantpur village of the Bhojpur district in Bihar, India.

 Singh was a child prodigy.
-He received his primary and secondary education from Netarhat Residential School, and he received his college education from Patna Science College.
+He received his primary and secondary education from Netarhat Awasiya Vidyalaya, and he received his college education from Patna Science College.
 He received recognition as a student when he was allowed by Patna University to appear for examination in the first year of its three-year BSc (Hons.)
 Mathematics course and later MSc examination the next year.

 Singh joined the University of California, Berkeley in 1965 and received a PhD in Reproducing Kernels and Operators with a Cyclic Vector (Cycle Vector Space Theory) in 1969 under doctoral advisor John L. Kelley.

 After receiving his PhD, Singh joined the University of Washington as an assistant professor.
 He returned to India in 1974 to teach at Indian Institute of Technology Kanpur.
 After eight months, he joined Tata Institute of Fundamental Research (TIFR), Bombay where he worked on a short-term position.
 Later he was appointed a faculty at the Indian Statistical Institute, Kolkata.